-Foreign Languages and Literatures: Spanish (SPA)
+Foreign Languages and Literature: Spanish (SPA)

-SPA-100 Spanish I
+SPA-100 Spanish I 3 credits

 Introduction to the fundamentals of Spanish grammar, with emphasis on communicative skills, in culturally authentic contexts.
 Students are required to work extensively with audio and/or video materials and online sources.
 Prerequisite: placement test if Spanish has been studied elsewhere.